Mission and Vision

-- Embrace and model our professional roots of reverence for the human condition, empathy toward suffering, excellence in medical care, and humility in service;
+- Embrace and model our professional reverence for the human condition, empathy towards suffering, excellence in medical care, research and discovery, and humility in service;

-- Continue to serve and learn from the engagement of underrepresented minority populations among students, faculty, staff, and community;
+- Continue to serve and learn from the engagement of underrepresented minority populations among student, faculty, staff, and community;

-- Integrate lifelong learning and inquiry into their practice;
+- Integrate lifelong learning and inquiry into our students’ practice;

 - Work in communion with scholars and practitioners of other disciplines to integrate their perspectives, experiences, and tools; and